A young leopard with its kill, a black-backed Jackal

 Having recently graduated with a degree in Zoology with conservation, Beth traveled to Africa with the intention of taking a gap year that would allow her to travel and have something different on her resume.
 With the idea that she’d return to England and enroll in graduate school right after, Beth began a fifty-week course to become a professional safari guide, gaining a FGASA (Field Guides Association of Southern Africa) qualification, an organization that moderates nature guiding qualifications.
 Now, seven years later she still hasn’t left.
 “The course was everything I imagined and more.
 I thought I had I arrived with an open mind but looking back, I was way more ignorant and naïve than I had thought.”

-The Birth of Afri-CampusThe course was life changing indeed.
+The course was life changing indeed.
 In fact, it changed her so much that she created Afri-Campus, an organization that assists people interested in earning an FGASA accreditation to further their careers in wildlife conservation.
 The accreditation is broken up into two “semesters”, the first being education on all that is required to gain the qualification, and the second as a work placement program designed for newly graduated guides to put their skills to the test with the hopes of becoming a full-time field guide.
 Finding a job isn’t a guarantee, however, and “it definitely doesn’t happen for everybody, though – you need to be the cut above, prove your worth and want it badly enough.”

 But that’s not to say that the people in the industry aren’t looking out for each other.
-Jobs openings are often passed around by word of mouth, and those who have proven their desire to work hard can even find jobs through custom social media sites like “Facebush”.
+Jobs openings are often passed around by word of mouth, and those who have proven their desire to work hard can even find jobs through custom social media sites like “Facebush”

 Of her time in Africa, Beth’s favorite experience was when she was able to participate in a cheetah energetics study, and for good reason.
 Every day for two weeks, Beth and fellow scientists followed two cheetah brothers and tested their daily energy expenditures.
 Although the animals were habituated and accustomed to people, they were still very much wild, and after following them for a bit, it may be safe to say Beth began to feel a bit wild herself.
 “If they slept, we slept.
 They walked, we walked.
 We followed them for every minute of daylight hours and collected all of their urine and fecal samples for analysis”.

 The cheetahs were equipped with accelerometer collars and injected with slightly altered, “heavy” water.
 In combination with Beth’s efforts, the scientists back at the lab were able to determine energy expenditure by reviewing how quickly the chemically altered water exited their bodies over time.

 Over the past few years Beth’s accolades include assisting with elephant vasectomies, viewing lions on foot, spending 5 days on a wilderness trail in the Kruger National Park sleeping under the stars, being a nominee for two years consecutively for “Ranger of the Year” on a reserve that she worked on and flying in a helicopter to help with an aerial game census.
 However, her job has certainly had her share of difficulties.
 Beth’s career puts her every day on the dangerous front lines of rhino conservation

 Although many infants become orphans after their mothers are poached, there are fortunately a lot of people doing great work to raise and rehabilitate rhinos.
 One such place is called the Rhino Orphanage

 Although you probably will have a difficult time actually tracking animals as Beth does, you can easily follow her many expeditions through social media.

 to follow, or even volunteer with the amazing work that she does on a daily basis.
 You can also follow Beth’s adventures on Instagram